vincentgoudard/ReactiveJohn/README.md

 Draft for a reactive web version of [John sequencer](http://vincentgoudard.com/john/).

-As a Meteor app, John consist of
+As a Meteor app, John consists of :
-- a server requiring some installation (see below).
+- a server requiring some installation (see below);
 - a client that will run on any web browser without needing to install anything.